bwgartner/agado-regreso/README.md

          - Prompt for test description (N)
          - Prompt for saved results (Y)
          - Run all test options (Y)
-     - install additional packages
-       - zypper install gcc gcc-c++ make autoconf
      - validate with a sample run
        - phoronix-test-suite benchmark smallpt

 4. Do a manual wrapper run
    - cd /tmp/agado-regreso ; sh -x ./bin/agado-regreso
-   - which will run the first test case
+   - which will run the first test case scenario for this installation
    - collect results
    - if transport is enabled, will mount, clone, umount
    - by default, system will reboot ( so that each test starts from a similar state )

-5. Setup automation to continually run other test cases, then apply maintenance updates ( in security/recommended categories ) and then upgrade the kernel
+5. Setup automation
+   - upon reboot run next test case
-   - cp /tmp/agado-regreso/systemd/ files to /etc/systemd/system
+     - cp /tmp/agado-regreso/systemd/agado-regreso* files to /etc/systemd/system
      - systemctl enable --now agado-regreso.timer
-   - invoke /usr/bin/sh -c 'cd /tmp/agado-regreso && ./bin/ripeti'

-6. Re-enable update repos and prep for next iteration
+   - re-enable update repos and prep for next iteration ( to upgrade kernel, apply maintenance updates ( in security/recommended categories )
+     - zypper modifyrepo -e repoName
+   - prep for next iteration
      - rm /tmp/agado-regreso/cache/SCOPE
      - rm /tmp/agado-regreso/cache/TESTCASE
      - rm /tmp/agado-regreso/cache/KERNELTIMESTAMP
-   - reboot, and SUT should upgrade the kernel, reboot and start the test cycle over
+   - invoke /usr/bin/sh -c 'cd /tmp/agado-regreso && ./bin/ripeti'

-7. When these cycles are completed, you should find test cases run across
+6. When these cycles are completed, you should find test cases run across
    - base kernel installation
    - maintenance update for security patches ( since no patches are enabled, this is just a re-run )
    - maintenance update for recommended patches ( since no patches are enabled, this is just a re-run )
    - kernel upgrade
+   - look in /tmp/agado-regreso/log to see status at any point

 ## Process on reporting node